 Dutch Corporate Governance Code

-At NIBC we voluntarily support and apply the principles of the Dutch Corporate Governance Code, and only partly deviate from the best practices and principles it contains as in the 2008 Code.
+At NIBC we voluntarily support and apply the principles of the Dutch Corporate Governance Code, and only partly deviate from its best practices and principles, as it contained in the 2008 Code.
 The main deviation is that NIBC does not comply with best practice provision III.2.1, which stipulates that all members of a supervisory board should be independent, except for one.

 In this regard, the Code is at odds with the policy of the Dutch Central Bank (2012), which requires that at least 50% of Supervisory Board members should be formally independent.
 NIBC has made an assessment of the independence of the members of its Supervisory Board based on this policy, which has determined that five out of the nine members of the Supervisory Board qualify as formally independent.